fgimian/painter/README.md

       download af test dependencies during installation.
     * Renamed several of the utility functions for better consistency.
 The paint API is unaffected by these changes.
+    * The has_color variable is renamed to supports_color and should now be used as a function.
     * Several minor bug fixes.
 * ***0.2 (2014-04-26)***
     * Initial release